USCiLab/cereal/_includes/serialization_functions.markdown

 ### TLDR Version

-cereal supports serialization function definitions both inside and outside of classes.
-Those declared inside of functions can be made private or protected by making your class friends with `cereal::access`.
+cereal supports single serializaton functions (`serialize`) or split load/save pairs (`load` and `save`) either inside or outside of classes.
+Internal serialization functions can be kept private so long as cereal is given access by befriending `cereal::access`.  cereal will tell you if you've made a mistake at compile time, if possible.

 ---

-### Types of Serialization Functions
+## Types of Serialization Functions

-Serialization functions can either be internal or external, functionality can either be in a single `serialize` function, or a split `save` and `load` functions.
+Serialization functions can either be internal or external.
+Functionality can either be in a single `serialize` function, or a split `load` and `save` functions.
 When possible, it is preferred to use a single internal `serialize` method, though split methods can be used when it is necessary e.g. to dynamically allocate memory upon loading a class.
+Unlike boost, there is no need to explicitly tell cereal that it needs to use the split load-save pair; cereal will pick whichever is present and give a compile time error if it cannot disambiguate a single serialization method.
 <br/>
 {% capture class_begin %}struct MyClass
 {
   int x, y, z;{% endcapture %}